MileHacker Logo

 Calendar Notes

 French public holidays and Polynesian specific holidays are observed.
-Services may close or reduce hours.
+Services may close or cut back on hours.

 Important Dates

-• Public Holidays: New Year's, Labor Day, Ascension, Pentecost, Assumption, The Feast of all saints', Armistice, Christmas.
+• Public Holidays: New Year's, May Day (in many countries), Ascension, Pentecost, Assumption, The Feast of all saints', Armistice, Christmas.

 • Seasonal Closures: Some smaller businesses reduce schedules during low season (Feb-April).